Henri2611/js-Practice/README.md

-# js-callBacks
+# JS Practice 🚀

-This repository is dedicated to practicing and understanding JavaScript callback functions.
-It contains various examples and exercises to help improve my grasp of asynchronous programming and function handling in JavaScript.
+Welcome to **JS Practice**!
+This repository contains a collection of basic JavaScript practice questions covering fundamental topics.
+It is designed to help beginners strengthen their understanding of JavaScript through hands-on exercises.

-## 📌 About
+## 📌 Topics Covered
-- Covers the basics of callbacks.
+- Variables and Data Types
-- Includes progressively challenging exercises.
+- Operators and Expressions
-- Demonstrates synchronous vs. asynchronous execution.
+- Conditional Statements (if-else, switch)
-- Explores real-world use cases of callbacks.
+- Loops (for, while, do-while)

-## 🛠 Topics Covered
+- Functions and Scope
-- Defining and using callback functions
+- Arrays and Objects
-- Passing functions as arguments
+- String and Array Methods
-- Handling asynchronous operations with callbacks
+- JavaScript Events and DOM Basics
-- Common callback patterns (e.g., callback hell and solutions
+- Promises and Callbacks (Basic Introduction)